Walk Grades

 Grade 3

 Typically a hill walk involving ascent and descent of more than 150 metres (500ft).
 And a maximum ascent/ descent less than 450 metres (1500ft).
-And a distance of 6 to 8 miles.
+Likely to be on good paths.

 Grade 4

 Typically a walk involving a maximum ascent and descent of less than 150 metres (500ft).
-And a distance of 4 to 6 miles.
-A typical walk might be along a lakeside and involving virtually no ascent.
+A typical walk might be through woodland trails or open countryside or along a lake or riverside with only short ascents and descents.

 Some walks may have an awkward section of extra difficulty.
 This is indicated by adding a suffix to the grade number:-